-If this operation is any other kind of organization not readily classified in the above-mentioned categories, check the "Other" box.
+If this operation is any other kind of organization not readily classified in the abovementioned categories, check the "Other" box.
 Some examples are:

 - Estate Undivided property still in, or subject to, probate. - Trust The farm is operated by a person as trustee for someone else who is not of age, or may be in a hospital, institution, or is otherwise unable to carry on his/her own business.
 Estate or trust may be further defined as a property administered for the benefit of another individual or organization.
-Estate or trust may also be defined as a fund of money or property administered for the benefit of another individual or organization. - Cooperative Non-taxable business organization formed to eliminate "the middleman" and which exists for the production and/or marketing of goods owned collectively by the members who share in the benefits.

-Grazing associations - A corporation or cooperative mutually operated for the purpose of aiding in the conservation, restoration, improvement, development and utilization of natural forage resources where a grazing area has been acquired for joint use by its members.
+Estate or trust may also be defined as a fund of money or property administered for the benefit of another individual or organization. - Cooperative Non-taxable business organization formed to eliminate "the middleman" and which exists for the production and/or marketing of goods owned collectively by the members who share in the benefits. - Grazing Associations A corporation or cooperative mutually operated for the purpose of aiding in the conservation, restoration, improvement, development, and utilization of natural forage resources where a grazing area has been acquired for joint use by its members.

-Item 5 - Number of households that shared net farm income
+Item 5 - Number of Households that Shared Net Farm Income

-Determine if any households, other than the principal operator's, share in the net farm income of the operation.
-If so, record the number of other households (not including the principal operator's) that shared the net income from the farm business in Item 5a.
+Determine if any households, other than the principal producer's, share in the net farm income of the operation.
+If so, record the number of other households (not including the principal producer's) that shared the net income from the farm business in item 5a.

-Item 6 - Is the operation a C-Corporation?
+Item 6 & 7 - Is Operation a C-Corporation?